AmirrezaKhezerlou/neo_crypto/README.md

 - **Dart**: The programming language used for app development.
 - **API**: Fetches data from the [currency.prices.free](https://github.com/babakcode/currency.prices.free) web service.

+## Special Thanks
+Big, BIG thanks to [babakcode](https://github.com/babakcode/currency.prices.free) for creating and sharing this amazing API.
+Seriously, you’re a legend! 🙏💥 Thanks for making this project possible – you're awesome! 🌟

 ## Getting Started

 To get the project up and running on your local machine: